 Empirically, I have worked extensively in Europe, East Africa and North Africa.
 My work in Europe engages with questions of sociospatial marginalization and the aligned processes of political and economic polarisation as well as with European geopolitics and the future of European integration.
 In my research in East Africa, I have widely examined aspects of European development policies (renewable energy and HIV/AIDS policies), questions of good governance and civil society participation, the emergence of a collective European diplomacy, as well as African-Asian relations.
 My work in North Africa focusses on Tunisia and questions of migration, societal composition and political and economic transformation after the “Arab Spring” and the (emerging) spaces of interaction between North and West Africa.

 After my undergraduate education in geography, international relations and economics at the Universität Trier, Germany, I obtained the degrees of MSc in geography at Texas A&M University, USA (2006) and PhD in geography from the University of Plymouth, UK (2009).
-I subsequently worked at Goethe-University Frankfurt as director of the interdisciplinary working group “EuroGaps” and at the University of Bonn as “Akademischer Rat auf Zeit”.
+I subsequently worked at Goethe-University Frankfurt as director of the interdisciplinary working group “EuroGaps” and at the University of Bonn as “Akademischer Rat auf Zeit”, where I also completed my "Habilitation" in 2021.

 Institut für Humangeographie